General Course Info

 You absolutely may, and are encouraged to, discuss general course concepts (i.e. not assignment-specific) material with anyone, including other current students and tutors.
 This includes going over lecture slides, documentation, code examples covered in lecture, study guides, etc. The examples you use to discuss general course materials must be from lecture or your own creativity, you cannot use examples directly drawn from assignments.

-No collaboration with peers inside the course, or anyone outside the course, with the exception of our course UTAs, is allowed on problem sets.
-Your ability to complete each problem set individually is critical for your ability to do well in this course.
-Illegal collaboration is easily detected in COMP110 because we use Stanford's MOSS program (Measures of Software Similarity), as well as other automated techniques.
+No collaboration with peers inside the course, or anyone outside the course, with the exception of our course UTAs while they are working as a UTA, is allowed on problem sets and worksheets.
+Your ability to complete each individually is critical for your ability to do well in this course.
+Illegal collaboration is easily detected in COMP110 because we use Stanford's MOSS program (Measures of Software Similarity), as well as other machine learning techniques.
 Every year, a number of violations are caught and prosecuted in the Honor Court, so far always resulting in guilty convictions and sanctions.
-Avoiding any fears here is simple: work on problem sets on your own and come to office hours when you're stuck.
+Avoiding any fears here is simple: work on assignments on your own and come to office hours when you have questions.
+Please note that if you know someone who is a UTA, you are only permitted to receive help from them while they are working in their official capacity.
+Receiving help from a UTA outside of their working hours is considered unfair advantage for academic gain and is an honor code violation.

-The following are not permitted resources on problem sets:
+The following are not permitted resources on problem sets and worksheets:

 Tutors and Informal Help from COMP Friends